kyma-project/istio/docs/user/00-00-istio-sidecar-proxies.md

 The Istio module supports restarting both types of sidecar containers: regular ones and Kubernetes native sidecars.

 > [!WARNING]
 > Istio-injected Pods with `restartPolicy: Never` may end up in a permanently broken state due to a known issue in Istio.
 See [issue #49210](https://github.com/istio/istio/issues/49210).
 > If you need to use this setting, you must be aware of the risk until the issue is fixed.
 If you don't have a specific need for setting **restartPolicy** to `Never`, consider using a different option.

+> [!TIP]
+> The workload restarts' disruptive effects can be mitigated by proper configured [Pod Disruption Budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) in kubernetes.
+With the proper PDP configuration continuous service operation can be ensured during service istio rollouts.